Where do you get your ideas?

 Why don’t you provide links to the products you use?

 This is a non-commercial site hosted by Princeton University, so I can’t create links to outside pages like commercial or personal sites do.
 If I’m specifically highlighting a product, I try to mention the company I bought it from.
-But feel free to me anytime with a question about something.
-I also listed some of my favorite go-to companies below.
+But feel free to e-mail me anytime with a question about something.
+I also listed some of my favorite go-to companies in my response to the question below.

 Where do I buy X, Y, or Z?